FSBCS/ACS/README.md

 their learning throughout the course.
 These projects will be displayed at the end-of-year showcase for members of the Friends community outside of the class.

+## Required Resources
+There is no textbook required for this course.
+However, there are several online resources which we will make use of throughout the year.
+These will be posted in the relevant unit folders in this repository.
+Students will however need a computer at home on which they can install and run a variety of development software.
+If a student does not have access to this, please let the instructor know and we'll work something out.

+## AI Statement
+Generative AI has become a major resource for developers accross the board.
+Knowledge of appropriate use of this technology is essential to any coder.
+Therefore, since students of this course should have attained a significant level of maturity and independence, use of generative AI will be introduced, practice, and (ultimately" expected.
+Expectations on a per-assignment basis will be give regarding the usage of AI.
+Please [contact the instructor](mailto:jhammer@friendsbalt.org) with any questions or concerns.